sryeturu/chatbot-charades/README.md

 # Chatbot Charades

-> Chatbot Charades is a charades-like game I created while testing out different LLMs and exploring different features like function calling.
+> Chatbot Charades is a charades-like game I created while playing around with different language models.
 I thought it was good enough for a couple of minutes of entertainment, so I made a frontend.
 Check it out at [chatbotcharades.com](https://chatbotcharades.com)

 ## Instructions

 In Chatbot Charades, you're presented with a target word and tasked with crafting a prompt that leads the model to generate an output containing that word.
-The catch is that your prompt cannot contain the target word.
+The catch is that your prompt cannot directly reference the target word.
 The game ends once you complete all 5 target words.
 Your goal is to complete the game in the least amount of time with as few incorrect prompts as possible.

 &nbsp;